8 Reasons to Drink Lemon Water in the Morning

 You remember how your mother used to feed you orange juice to give you more Vitamin C to fight off a cold or flu?
 Vitamin C won't be an effective deterrent against the common cold, but it can help to reduce both the severity and duration of the cold.
 You'll get better faster, and the symptoms of your cold won't be quite as bad.

 The beauty of drinking lemon water in the morning (and throughout the day) is that it provides you with plenty of Vitamin C. You won't have to take a Vitamin C supplement to combat a vitamin deficiency, as you'll be getting more than enough of this important vitamin in your daily diet.
 In a recent survey we took, many stock traders drink lemon water each day and it helps them perform better.
-When they use the best trading strategy and combine that with drinking water and eating right their performance on a day to day basis is extremely impressive.
+When they combine that with drinking water and eating right their performance on a day to day basis is extremely impressive.

 4. Good Source of Potassium